 What I Did

 Surviving the loss of my daughter, then my dad, and then my son in a 20-month period caused me to quickly develop a very personal relationship with just about every version of the worst thing we can say to a grieving friend.
-Before these losses changed my life, I was the person trying to figure out what to say and do to help a grieving friend.
-And, I said many of those same hurtful condolences!
-After my losses, I saw how painful most of them were.
-It seemed like I lived on the other side of a giant but invisible canyon from my friends and family, and none of us knew how to bridge it.
+Before these losses changed my life, I was the person saying many of those same hurtful condolences!
+After my losses, grief transported me to the other side of a giant but invisible canyon from my friends and family, and none of us knew how to bridge the gap.

-I decided to look into this dilemma.
+So I decided to look into this dilemma.
 For the better part of 15 years I conducted formal and informal interviews with grievers and their support people to see what worked for them and why.
-I wrote and re-wrote a handy little Pocket Guide Book, a Blog, and created a Conversation room where we can meet and talk about how to help instead of hurt our grieving friend.
+I wrote and re-wrote what is now the handy little Condolences Pocket Guide, my Blog, and a section to Ask me Anything where we can meet and talk about how to help our grieving friend.